Step-by-step procedure for producing radiographic stents

 This article features a method of fabricating radiographic treatment planning stents for use in cross-sectional radiography (linear tomography or CT scans).
 Each method is broken down into steps for convenient reference.

-Case 1: Posterior edentulous mandible
+Case 1: Radiographic implant stent for posterior edentulous mandible

 1.Duplicate and mount study casts (Fig 1).